amelikov/tutorials/nuget/README.md

 to `c:\program files\nginx\conf` directory.

 The process of issuing certificate is outside of this tutorial scope, however, to give\
-you a kickstart, the procedure below will get you going:
+you a kickstart, the procedure below will get you going with a self-signed certificate:

-##### Find out your server host name and domain name - open cmd.exe and execute:
+##### Identify host name and domain name of your server - open cmd.exe and execute:
 ```ps
 ipconfig /all

 ```
-the output would something like:
+the output would look similar to:
 ```ps
 Windows IP Configuration